 Karl Wallenda had been performing stunts since he was six years old.
-He’d been trained to walk on a highwire, cycle across a tightrope, and balance as part of a seven-man pyramid.
+He was trained to walk on a highwire, cycle across a tightrope, and balance as part of a seven-man pyramid.
 For him, it seemed, nothing was impossible.

 Then, on March 22, 1978, the world watched in horror as Karl Wallenda fell to his death.
 As he attempted to walk across a high wire strung between the two towers of the Condado Plaza Hotel in San Juan, Puerto Rico, the 73-year-old Wallenda lost his balance, teetering on the wire for 30 heart-stopping seconds before plummeting 10 stories.

-Karl Wallenda’s death might not have been so highly publicized had it not been for his reputation, and the fact that it was broadcast on television.
+Karl Wallenda’s death might not have been so highly publicized had it not been for his reputation and the fact that it was broadcast live on television.

 Wallenda was part of the Flying Wallendas, also known as the Great Wallendas, a traveling daredevil circus family from Germany.
 Wallenda formed the group in 1922, after training with another performer while in his teens.
 He enlisted his sister, a girlfriend, and a friend of his from school, all of whom had circus training, to join him in creating their traveling balancing act.

 The group toured Europe for several years, performing tightrope walking, highwire bicycling, and perfecting a seven-person act in which the group sat on a stacked pyramid of chairs, while high in the air.

 Eventually, they were noticed by John Ringling, who hired them almost immediately to perform at the Ringling Brothers and Barnum and Bailey Circus.
 A few years later, they debuted at Madison Square Garden in New York City to a standing ovation.